S-HealthStack/S-HealthStack.github.io/pages/developer-guide/installation/install-sdk.md

    applicationId = "healthstack.sample"
    ```

-NOTE that you should download the resulting `google-services.json` file from firbase into `app-sdk -> samples` (as you'll notice there is no `app` folder as the firebase documentation suggests).
+NOTE that you should download the resulting `google-services.json` file from firebase into `app-sdk -> samples` (as you'll notice there is no `app` folder as the firebase documentation suggests).

 ## VI.
 Per App Configuration